saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![The Done button is highlighted on the File Sharing dialog.](media/file-sharing-done.png "File Sharing")

-### Task 2: Change MSSQLSERVER service to run under sqlmiuser account
+### Task 2: Change MSSQLSERVER service to run under the sqlmiuser account

 In this task, you use the SQL Server Configuration Manager to update the service account used by the SQL Server (MSSQLSERVER) service to the `sqlmiuser` account.
 Changing the account used for this service ensures it has the appropriate permissions to write backups to the shared folder.